wincentbalin/cuneiform-book-cuneifier/README.md

 # How to use

-1. Create `cuneiform-latin.far` file by typing `make` in the repository directory.
+Create `cuneiform-latin.far` file by typing `make` in the repository directory.
+Then type either
-2. Type either

 ```
 make test